 In New York, there are three types of alimony.
-Permanent alimony pays for food, clothing, housing and other needs.
+Permanent alimony pays for food, clothing, housing, and other needs.
 Restitutional alimony repays a spouse for schooling and training.
-Rehabilitative alimony is the most common form of alimony and is used to help a spouse develop or refresh job skills so he or she can become self-sufficient.
+Our Brooklyn divorce attorney explains that rehabilitative alimony is the most common form of alimony and is used to help a spouse develop or refresh job skills so he or she can become self-sufficient.

 Who Pays Alimony?

 Alimony is used to help a spouse with fewer resources live the same lifestyle that he or she enjoyed while married.
 This means that the higher wage earner is typically the one who will pay alimony to the other spouse.
 Gender is not a factor, salary is the determining factor in alimony payments.

 Alimony is not an element of every divorce, though.
 The goal of alimony is to help an underemployed spouse become self-supporting.
 Therefore, if both spouses work and make the same amount of money and there are no children to support, alimony may not come into play.

 Spousal support payment amounts in New York are based on a formula.
 You can find out how much alimony you can expect to receive by using this calculator.

 In New York, alimony does not last forever unless you qualify for permanent alimony.
 A spouse asking for this type of alimony must prove his or her need.
 Otherwise, the amount of time you will receive it is based on the length of your marriage.
 New worksheets and guidelines came into play in 2015.